weatherapiproject2023/weather_api/README.md

 > - Weather API – Get weather information for a given location
 > - Create advice to determine how the user should prepare for a day outside (i.e. clothes/sunscreen/umbrella/coat etc)

+>> Additional Features implemented:
+- Get advice for weather forecast of the next 4 calendar days (additional days require uprade to paid public API service
+- Provide set of APIs for system administrator to add, modify or delete the busienss rules for generating advice based on weather condition
+- Use Twilio API service to send weather advice of a location via SMS to an input mobile phone number -
 ## Table of contents
 * [Acceptance criteria and assumptions](#acceptance-criteria-and-assumptions)
 * [Technologies](#technologies)